 Jes Reyes (she/her/they/them) Sign up for a Consultation

-"I can help artists with visual arts (career development, studio arts and teaching), public art, creative placemaking, grant writing, arts advocacy, arts administration, rural arts and residencies."
+"I can advise artists on career development, project planning, setting goals to advance their careers, guidance on teaching/facilitating, public art, exhibition planning/curation, creative placemaking, grant writing, arts advocacy, arts administration, rural arts, residencies and fellowships."

-Bio: Naomi is a multidisciplinary artist with an MFA in Studio Arts.
-Schliesman has received multiple Fellowships, grants and has attended residency programs nationally and internationally.
+Bio: Naomi is an interdisciplinary artist with an MFA.
+Schliesman has received multiple Fellowships, grants, awards and has attended residency programs nationally and internationally.
 She has traveled abroad to study art and art movements.
-Her practice consists of studio art, collaborations with artists, organizations and communities in creative placemaking nationwide as a freelance artist, and as an active Arts Advocate in her rural community.
+Her practice consists of studio art, education, collaborations with artists, organizations and communities in creative placemaking nationwide as a freelance artist, and as an active Arts Advocate in her community.
 She serves on multiple boards and committees. https://www.instagram.com/naomi.schliesman/

-"I can help artists with career planning and grant writing, as well as with questions related to space acquisition, nonprofit startup and graduate school.
+"I can advise artists on career planning and grant writing, as well as with questions related to space acquisition, nonprofit startup and graduate school.
 I can also help mature artists confront the challenges of ageism."

 Skills: Interdisciplinary art, improvisation, public site-inspired art, and performance/installations